Protecting the precious environment

 We will continue to promote the use of wood in construction with the goal of achieving carbon neutrality in 2050.

-Following the revised Act on Rationalizing Energy Use coming into effect in April 2010, the Haseko Group has been engaging in energy-saving activities at its offices by bringing together all companies in the Group.
+The Haseko Group engages in energy-saving activities at its offices and other sites by bringing together all companies in the Group

 Reduction of CO2 by Donating PET Bottle Caps